istvanzk/rpicampy/README.md

 # rpicampy
 Time-lapse with Rasberry Pi controlled camera.

-Version 3.1 for Python 3.4+
+Version 4.0 for Python 3.4+

-Uses APScheduler (Advanced Python Scheduler: http://apscheduler.readthedocs.org/en/latest/) to background schedule three interval jobs:
+rpibase:	Base class for rpicam, rpimgdir and rpimgdb

-1. rpicam:		Run and control a:
+rpicam:		Run and control a:

 	- Raspberry PI camera using using the picamera module, or

 	- Raspberry PI camera using the raspistill utility, or

 	- USB web camera using fswebcam utility

-2. rpimgdir:	Manage the set of saved images by rpiCam.
+rpimgdir:	Manage the set of saved images by rpiCam.

-3. rpimgdb:		Manage images in a remote directory (Dropbox SDK, API V2, Python 3.4).
+rpimgdb:	Manage images in a remote directory (Dropbox SDK, API V2, Python 3.4).

-4. talkback:	Manage commands received/read from ThingSpeak TalkBack APP
+rpievents:	Implements the the set of events and counters to be used in the rpi job.

+rpififo:	Implements the a FIFO buffer for the image file names (full path) generated in the rpicam job.

+thingspk:	A simple REST request abstraction layer and a light ThingSpeak API and TalkBack App SDK.

+rpicam_sch:	The main method.
+Uses APScheduler (Advanced Python Scheduler: http://apscheduler.readthedocs.org/en/latest/) to background schedule three interval jobs implemented in: rpicam, rpimgdir and rpimgdb.
+An additional ThingSpeak TalkBack job is also scheduled.

-The configuration parameters are read from the rpiconfig.yaml file.
+rpiconfig.yaml:	The configuration parameters.

 The image file names are:  '%d%m%y-%H%M%S-CAMX.jpg', where CAMX is the camera identification (ID string).
 The images are saved locally and remotely in a sub-folder.
 The sub-folder name is the current date '%d%m%y'.

-A simple REST request abstraction layer and a light ThingSpeak API SDK is provided in the thingspeak module.
-The implementation follows to the API documentation at http://community.thingspeak.com/documentation/api/ and the TalkBack API documentation at https://thingspeak.com/docs/talkback The REST client implementation follows the model of the official python Xively API client (SDK).
+The implementation of the thingspk module follows the ThingSpeak API documentation at https://www.mathworks.com/help/thingspeak/ and the TalkBack API documentation at https://www.mathworks.com/help/thingspeak/talkback-app.html The REST client implementation follows the model of the official python Xively API client (SDK).

 The tool can be launched as an init.d Linux service with the rpicamtest.sh